-Despite teachers’ dedication and professionalism, provision for young people with SEND is disjointed and inconsistent.
+Despite teachers’ dedication and professionalism, many children and young people with SEND continue to struggle with inconsistent levels of support and a lack of joined-up provision..
 How can anyone really make a difference?

-It hasn’t been a good couple of months for the special educational needs and disability (SEND) system in England.
-Research from a range of organisations has concluded that provision for young people with SEND is depressing, disjointed and inconsistent – and too often leads to examples of unfair admissions practice, off-rolling and inappropriate exclusions.
+Research from a range of organisations consistently concludes that provision for young people with SEND is depressing, disjointed and inconsistent – and too often leads to examples of unfair admissions practice, off-rolling and inappropriate exclusions.

-Once again, teachers are at the coalface.
-They are all too aware of their legal obligation to ensure all children are educated together, have access to the full curriculum and can take an active role in all aspects of school life, but you probably wonder how on earth they’re going to pull that off on top of everything else.
+Teachers are still at the coalface.
+They are all too aware of their legal obligation to ensure all children are educated together, have access to the full curriculum and can take an active role in all aspects of school life, but you probably wonder how on earth they’re going to pull that off along with everything else.

 It’s worth trying to remember that it’s not just about money.
 We would all benefit from a culture where it is absolutely understood that everyone in school will work towards giving every child the best start in life.

 How can you create an inclusive classroom?

 First of all, remember that this might not be your area of expertise.
 Fortunately, you should be able to get hold of people who can help.
 Teaching assistants, counsellors, educational psychologists and speech and language specialists will all be able to give advice – and interpret the language associated with SEND.
 Their expertise may also help remind you that a diagnosis is only a starting point, and that labels should not have a limiting impact on a child’s experience at school.

 Take charge where possible.
 For many teachers, their classroom is their kingdom.
 Have a think about your environment.
 Visual stimuli can be great in a classroom, but how do they affect children with ADHD or autism?
 Could you improve their experience by reducing visual clutter or toning things down?